 In the few examples given above, it is more about the mother’s needs than the daughter’s – this can be highly toxic to the daughter’s sense of self.
 Child psychoanalyst Donald Winnicott writes,

 “The mother gazes at the baby in her arms, and the baby gazes at her mother’s face and finds herself therein…provided that the mother is really looking at the unique, small, helpless being and not projecting her own expectations, fears, and plans for the child.
 In that case, the child would find not herself in her mother’s face, but rather the mother’s own projections.
 This child would remain without a mirror, and for the rest of her life would be seeking this mirror in vain.”

 We all long for our mother to meet us emotionally, but the mother who suffers with narcissism is incapable of doing so.
 We learn at an early age, adaptive and creative ways of getting our needs met; though pleasing, rebelling, academic achievements, becoming the sick child and so on.
 These patterns of being and behaviour often follow through into adulthood.

-About how to heal from a difficult mother-daughter relationship…
+What are your top tips to help heal from a difficult mother-daughter relationship?

 - Like all relationships, both parties have a responsibility to work on themselves individually as well as on the relationship.

 - If the relationship is strained and both wish to continue to have a relationship with each other, choose to spend time doing something you both enjoy and set boundaries around rehashing old stuff – build a new relationship with each other.
 This becomes easier when we accept the other for who they are.